three young girls watch a zoo docent as she shows them fish in an aquarium

 Qualifications

-- Committed to volunteering at least 100 hours per year (60 hours for high school students), for a minimum of two years.
+• Committed to volunteering at least 50 hours per year, for a minimum of two years.

 Special Requirements

-- Submit proof of a negative tuberculosis test annually.
+• Proof of a negative tuberculosis test may be required.

-- Attend an annual update session and pass an annual test with a minimum score of 90%.
+• Attend an annual update session and take an annual review.

 Applications